 10% of Overall Score

-We gathered unbiased user reviews from several review websites like G2 and Software Advice.
+We used average user review ratings from several websites like G2.com and Software Advice.

 You can purchase TruckingOffice for as little as $20 per month for one to two trucks.